Understanding Your Financial Aid

 - Determining factors include income, assets, family size, and number of dependent children in college.

-- If your parents are not married, we include a contribution of the parent (and, if remarried, the step-parent) with whom you live and a contribution of the non-custodial parent.
+- If your parents are not married, we include a contribution of the parent (and, if remarried, the step-parent) with whom you live.
+For students first enrolled at Saint Anselm College prior to Spring 2022, we also include a contribution of the non-custodial parent.

 - When determining your need-based aid, we consider both your cost of attendance and your family contribution.

 The concurrent enrollment of siblings affects the family contribution.
 We use the federal definition of sibling enrollment for financial aid.
 For students first enrolled at Saint Anselm College prior to Spring 2022, we use an institutional definition for Saint Anselm need-based aid.

 Federal Definition: Siblings concurrently enrolled at least half-time in a Title IV eligible program leading to a college degree in 2022-2023.

 Institutional Definition: Siblings concurrently enrolled as full-time undergraduate students in 2022-2023 excluding siblings that fall into the categories listed below:

 - Receiving grant-in-aid benefits to cover direct educational costs such as:

 - Athletic scholarships

 - Receiving federal aid as an independent student

 - Enrolled in service or military academy